JacksonKyoshi/ENT-ISEN-FLUT/.github/ISSUE_TEMPLATE/bug_report.md

 Describe what is the bug shortly
 -->

 ## Expected Behavior
 <!--
-Describe how you expected the API to work.
+Describe how you expected the application to work.
-It will be useful if you can provide an example in JSON format -->
+-->

 ## Actual Behavior
 <!--
 Describe how the API really works
-You can provide an example to help us
+You can provide a screenshot to help us
-BEWARE: DO NOT COPY/PASTE OR SCREENSHOT
-THIS API CAN SEND SENSITIVE DATA AND THIS ISSUE IS PUBLIC -->
+BEWARE: HIDE ANY SENSITIVE DATA FROM YOUR SCREENSHOT THIS APPLICATION CAN SEND SENSITIVE DATA AND THIS ISSUE IS PUBLIC -->